andwang/backbonecast/chapters/model.md

 -  [`Model` triggers events](#events)

 ---

+Learning is most effective when you practice what you learn.
+While you read the chapter below, you should try running the code [here](../apps/playground/playground.html).
+It's just a simple web app where I have set up in a way that you can begin writing `Backbone` code right away.
+I have also set up the backends used in my examples so that you can try out the code without setting up a backend yourself.

 # <a id="representation">Models represent data</a>

 If you are writing an app, you need to work with data.
 To represent and store data, you'll need to create *models*.
 In a Backbone app, models are created by extending from `Backbone.Model`.
 Let's say you are creating an app that stores information about people, in particular, their names and ages.